ToshioCP/Gtk4-tutorial/gfm/sec24.md

 - A transformation can be applied before the transfer completes.
 The transformation which is applied is called affine, which is a mathematical term meaning transofrmations that preserve straight lines.
-Scaling, rotating, reflecting, shearing and translating are all examples of affine transformations.
+Scaling, rotating, reflecting, shearing and translating are examples of affine transformations.
 They are mathematically represented by matrix multiplication and vector addition.
 In this section we don't use it, instead we will only use the identity transformation.
 This means that the coordinates in the source and mask are the same as the coordinates in destination.